giantswarm/ingress-nginx-app/objectives.md

     *   Was in the last hour, higher than the max allowable rate
     *   Will run out in ~3 days
 *   When a container crashes repeatedly.
-*   When an app fails to install or upgrade.
+*   When this app fails to install or upgrade.
 We get notified, but not paged yet.

 **Second, Quality Assurance of releases to reduce likelihood of introducing regressions.**